MuPie12/cryptoplay/README.md

 ## To install dependencies :

-Basically you don't have to, since every needed library is inside a virtual environement ( the folder 'venv').
+since every needed library is inside a virtual environement ( the folder 'venv'), you have to enable it first to use the script without installing anything on your system.
+On Unix-like & MacOS:

+    source venv/bin/activate

+On Windows Powershell:

+     win_venv\Scripts\Activate.ps1

+NB: If you encounter any problem saying that a script can be executed on your powershell for security reasons, you will have to allow it as follows:

+     Set-ExecutionPolicy Unrestricted -scope process

+To set it back to the previous secure state:

+      Set-ExecutionPolicy restricted -scope process

-In case you encounter any problem, you can still install the depedencies on your system as follows:
+ In case you want thoses dependencies on your system permanently, you can install the required librairies as follows:

     pip3 install -r requirements.txt